-I offer free 20 minute phone consultations as a first step, so you can tell me a bit about what is bringing you to therapy.
-I will explain a bit about how I work and might be able to help and if you want, we can arrrange to meet for a consultation to explore what you are looking for further.
-Alternatively, we can just arrange to meet and think together about what you are looking for.
-You can also join my FREE Wednesday Morning 8am "Fitness for Mental Wellbeing" workout sessions on Zoom - for a full body workout - cardio, strength, core, flexibility and relaxation with life-style tips and advice on managing your mental health.
+I offer free 20 minute phone consultations as a first step, so you can talk about what is bringing you to therapy.
+I can talk about the ways I work and we can think together about what might be most helpful.
+If you like, we can arrange a consultation to explore what you are looking for further, or we can just meet and think together about what you are looking for.
+I am a Level 4 Lower Back Pain Specialist Personal Trainer too and offer a combined fitness and psychotherapy programme for people living with Chronic Lower Back Pain or for people who want to use fitness to boost their mental health.

 The therapies I offer:

 EMDR (Eye Movement Desensitisation & Reprocessing), Psychodynamic Psychotherapy (Time Limited & Open Ended), Solution Focused Therapy.
-I am also a qualified Level 3 Personal Trainer and offer "Therapeutic Fitness" sessions to harness the power of exercise to relieve symptoms of depression, anxiety and trauma.
+I am also a qualified Level 4 Personal Trainer and offer individual and group fitness sessions.

 How these therapies can help:

-EMDR is a really helpful therapy for survivors of sexual abuse, emotional or physical abuse and many forms of trauma, including survivors of terrorist attacks, accidents or bullying.
-Traumatic memories can get stored in the body and the non-verbal part of the brain so sometimes just talking about what happened won’t fully solve the problem.
-EMDR works at the level of the body and the nervous system to process experience which cannot be talked about: The brain has an amazing capacity to heal itself but sometimes processing can become blocked and EMDR uses eye movements to start the process again, leading to relief and healing from trauma and anxiety.
-Phobias and panic disorders linked to early traumas can also be relieved in this way.
+EMDR (Eye Movement Desensitization & Reprocessing) is a therapy designed for survivors of trauma, including sexual abuse, emotional or physical abuse, survivors of terrorist attacks, accidents, bullying and other traumatic experiences.
+Traumatic memories can be stored in the body and the non-verbal part of the brain so sometimes just talking about what happened won’t fully solve the problem.
+EMDR works at the level of the body and the nervous system to process experience which cannot be talked about: The brain has an amazing capacity to heal itself but sometimes processing can become blocked and EMDR uses eye movements, tapping and other movements to start the process again, leading to relief and healing from trauma and anxiety.
+Phobias panic disorders linked to early traumas can also be relieved in this way.
 There is growing evidence for EMDR as a treatment for Chronic Pain as it can help unlock the blockages in the nervous system which can make pain last long after the original tissue damage has healed (see section on Chronic Lower Back Pain Recovery below.